PMN Interview with Dr. Randall Kaye, CMO

-Tolperisone, a skeletal muscle relaxant, was first developed in the mid-20th century in eastern Europe, and has been used throughout the globe since—except in the U.S. Randall Kaye of Neurana Pharmaceuticals talks about his company's journey bringing the drug to the U.S. market, specifically on his research presented at PAINWeek 2020.
+Tolperisone, a skeletal muscle relaxant, was first developed in the mid-20th century in eastern Europe, and has been used throughout the globe since—except in the U.S. Randall Kaye, Chief Medical Officer, Neurana Pharmaceuticals talks about his company's journey in bringing tolperisone to the U.S. market, specifically on research presented at PAIN Week 2020.

 Acute Muscle Spasms of the Back

 Overview of Muscle Spasm Clinical Features & Presentation

 Key Highlights: Acute muscle spasms of the back are sudden, sustained involuntary contractions of muscles or muscle groups localized within the spine.
 During a lifetime, approximately 84% of US adults (175 million) experience musculoskeletal spasms.
 A review of muscle spasms and clinical features and presentation.

 Tolperisone for Acute Muscle Spasm: Dose-Ranging STAR Study